sonalidora123/Data_-Manipulation_-and_Reporting_with_Power-BI-/README.md

 The aim is to construct a consolidated and interactive PowerBI report that will allow Zomato to quickly assess the required data.

- ### Data Sources

- ### Tool

 ### Data Cleaning/Data Preparation

 1. Import the data from all available Excel files

 2. Data transformation:

-Make sure the City column names are corrected
+- Make sure the City column names are corrected

   For example:

   “Sí£o Paulo” should be corrected to “São Paulo”

-Ensure the city name isn't ambiguous
+- Ensure the city name isn't ambiguous
   For example:

   “Cedar Rapids/Iowa City” should be corrected to “Cedar Rapids”

   “ÛÁstanbul” should be corrected to “Istanbul”

 3. Remove any columns that aren't being used